Measuring Degrees of Yellowness with Gardner Index - AN-1004 Follow

 Gardner Index vs. ASTM D6166

 In June 1997, the ASTM D01.34 (Naval Stores) subcommittee approved another instrumental correlation to the visual Gardner Color Scale.
-This new instrumental Gardner scale is based on a 10 mm path length transmission measurement and is described in ASTM D6166, Standard Test Method for Color of Naval Stores and Related Products (Instrumental Determination of Gardner Color).
+This new instrumental Gardner scale is based on a 10 mm path length transmittance measurement and is described in ASTM D6166, Standard Test Method for Color of Naval Stores and Related Products (Instrumental Determination of Gardner Color).
 This color scale triangulates the chromaticity coordinates and expands the values to include a decimal.
 This scale is thought to be more robust for off-hue samples.

 Both of these scales are widely used today and are implemented in the EasyMatch QC software packages.